XYL — Xylem Inc.

 2. Strategic Updates and Business Highlights

-- Acquisition: Signed an agreement to acquire a German firm specializing in water quality instruments, enhancing capabilities in environmental monitoring.
+- Acquisition: Signed an agreement to acquire a German firm specializing in water quality instruments, enhancing Xylem's capabilities in environmental monitoring.

 3. Forward Guidance and Outlook

-- Full-Year Revenue Guidance: Updated to $9.2 billion to $9.3 billion, reflecting 2% to 3% growth.
+- Full Year Revenue Guidance: Increased to $9.2 billion - $9.3 billion, reflecting 2% to 3% growth.

-- EBITDA Margin Guidance: Expected to be between 22.9% and 23.3%, indicating a 70 to 110 basis points expansion.
+- EBITDA Margin: Projected to be between 22.9% and 23.3%, indicating expansion driven by productivity and pricing.

-- Q2 Revenue Growth: Anticipated to be 2% to 3% reported and roughly 1% organically, with EPS projected at $1.31 to $1.36.
+- Q2 Revenue Growth: Anticipated at 2% to 3% on a reported basis and approximately 1% organically, with EPS expected between $1.31 and $1.36.

 4. Bad News, Challenges, or Points of Concern